 Month / Year Milestones March 2017 • The Company has made the initial public offering of 2,500,000 ordinary shares at the offering price of Baht 7 per share, the total offering value is Baht 17,500 million, during March 22-29, 2017.
-April 2017 • The ordinary shares of the Company were first traded in the Stock Exchange of Thailand on April 5, 2017. • The Company established TPI Polene Power Investment Company Limited, the registered company in Combodia, with registered capital of USD 125,000 with an objective to study potential investment opportunity in power plant business in Combodia.
-Later, the company agreed with the partner in Cambodia to hold 1,000 shares (100% of paid-up capital).
-The Company made a payment of share capital in the amount of USD 125,000 in January 2018.
+April 2017 • The ordinary shares of the Company were first traded in the Stock Exchange of Thailand on April 5, 2017.
 April 2018 • Commenced the operations of RDFPP-100MW (TG4 & TG6) and began selling power from RDFPP-100MW (TG4 & TG6) to EGAT on 5 April 2018, under the Non-Firm 90MW Power Purchase Agreement.
-August 2018 • Installed a Grate Boiler with a capacity of 75 tons per hour in August 2018 which used waste and / or used RDF fuel and was able to receive 750 tons of direct waste per day to increase the amount of steam production and increase the utilization rate of RDFPP-60MW (TG5) • PP-70MW (TG7) started commercial operation on August 18, 2018 under an approved power generation capac- ity of 40MW.
-November 2018 • Raised funds by issuing and offering unsubordinated and unsecured debentures of 4,000 million baht, offering for sale on 22 - 27 November 2018, which was received on 28 November 2018.
-December 2018 • Installed a Grate Boiler with a capacity of 75 tons per hour in December 2018, which used waste and/or used RDF fuel and could receive 750 tons of waste per day to increase steam production and the utilization rate of RDFPP-70MW (TG6). • TPI Polene Power (Onnut) Company Limited was established on December 12, 2018 with the objective to expand the waste-to-energy power plant business.
-January 2018 • Coal-PP-150MW (TG8) became commercially operational and began to sell power to TPI Polene Plc. on January 25, 2019.
-Present • In the process of installing 3 additional Grate Boilers using RDF, with each production capacity of 75 tons per hour to be used as a steam boiler supplement for PP-70MW (TG7) and to prepare for the amount of community waste that the company has been exposed to and to sell steam to the Light Weight Concrete Plant of TPI Polene PCL, which is expected to be completed during mid-2020 to 2021.
+August 2018 Installed a Grate Boiler with a capacity of 75 tons per hour in August 2018 which used waste and / or used RDF August 2010 fuel and was able to receive 750 tons of direct waste per day to increase the amount of steam production and increase the utilization rate of RDFPP-60MW (TG5) • MIXED FUEL-PP-70MW (TG7) started commercial operation on August 18, 2018 under an approved power gen- eration capacity of 40MW.
+December 2018 • Installed a Grate Boiler with a capacity of 75 tons per hour in December 2018, which used waste and/or used RDF fuel and could receive 750 tons of waste per day to increase steam production and the utilization rate of RDFPP-70MW (TG6). • TPI Polene Power (On Nut) Company Limited was established on December 12, 2018 with the objective to expand the waste-to-energy power plant business.
+January 2019 • Coal-PP-150MW (TG8) became commercially operational and began to sell power to TPI Polene Plc. on January 25, 2019.
+February 2019 • In the process of installing 3 additional Grate Boilers using RDF, with each production capacity of 75 tons per hour to be used as a steam boiler supplement for MIXED FUEL-PP-70MW (TG7) and to prepare for the amount of community waste that the company has been exposed to and to sell steam to the Light Weight Concrete Plant of TPI Polene PCL, which is expected to be completed in 2020.
+September 2019 • Acquisition of 99.99% ordinary shares of Zenith International Power Co., Ltd. October 2019 • Established TPI Polene Power (Songkhla) Co., Ltd. on 4 October 2019 with an objective to carry out power generation operations from refuse-derived fuel and biomass. • Established TPI Solar Power Co., Ltd. on 4 October 2019 with an objective to carry out power generation operations from solar energy. • Established TPI Wind Power Co., Ltd. on 4 October 2019 with an objective to carry out power generation operations from wind energy. • Established TPI Deep Sea Port Co., Ltd. on 11 October 2019 with an objective to carry out the business of port operation.
+31 January 2019 • The Company's Board of Directors' meeting no.1/2020, dated January 31, 2020, passed a resolution to appoint Dr. Porakrit Leophairatana to be in the position of the Director and the Executive Director of the Company, effective from 31 January 2020 onwards.

-4. Corporate Structure
+4. Company Group Structure

-As of December 31, 2018, the following diagram illustrates the Company's corporate structure after the Corporate Reorganization:
+As of 31 December 2019, the following diagram illustrates the Company Group's corporate structure after the Corporate Reorganization: